Dillwyn woman killed in I-81 crash - Farmville

 According to a release from the Virginia State Police, Temple P. Taylor, 75, of Dillwyn was driving a 1999 Toyota traveling north at the 31 mile marker on I-81 Saturday, May 1 at approximately 3:20 p.m., when she came up stopped traffic slowing to merge for a work zone approximately 1.5 miles ahead.
 Taylor’s car was unable to stop in time and rear ended a 2015 Toyota Rav4.
 The impact of the crash caused Taylor’s vehicle to run off the right side of the road and overturn.
 Taylor, who was not wearing a seat belt, was ejected from the vehicle and died at the scene.

-The driver of the Rav4, a 23-year-old woman from Annapolis, Md., was not injured in the crash.
+The driver of the Rav4, a 23-year-old woman from Annapolis, Maryland, was not injured in the crash.
 The accident remains under investigation.

 Council to tackle North Street congestion